diggibyte-kesavan/SQL_Assignment/README.md

 2.Insert the records in the table.

-Write a query to find gmail accounts with latest and first signup date and difference between both the dates and also write the query to replace null value with ‘1970-01-01’.
+3.Write a query to find gmail accounts with latest and first signup date and difference between both the dates and also write the query to replace null value with ‘1970-01-01’.

 ## Question 5: